microsoft/PowerToys/doc/gpo/README.md

 The "Local Group Policy Editor" (gpedit.msc) will now show PowerToys policies under "Local Computer Policy" > "Computer Configuration" > "Administrative Templates" > "Windows Components" > "Microsoft PowerToys".

+### Scope

+You will find the policies under "Administrative Templates/Microsoft PowerToys" in both the Computer Configuration and User Configuration folders.
+If both settings are configured, the setting in Computer Configuration takes precedence over the setting in User Configuration.

 ## Policies

 ### Configure enabled state